 - Document request - Your talent will be asked to upload documents based on your specific requests.
 You can define the document, request expiration dates, and even require an internal team member to verify validity before it is considered complete.

 - Content - This section allows you to provide content for talent to review while completing the workflow.
 You may want to create a new section, provide explanatory text, upload a video or provide a document for them to review.
 To learn more about configuring your document for view, read here.

 - Request Data - When used internally, this stage type will prompt the assigned internal team member to enter requested information about the talent.

-- Information - Information stage is used to pull information from opportunities as information for talent to review and accept.
+- Information - Information stage is used to pull information from opportunities as information for talent to review and accept or reject.

-- Set Talent Type - Automatically set the type of your talent
+- Set Partner Type - Automatically set the type of your talent

 - Add to groups - Add your talent to a group automatically